Pityriasis lichenoides et varioliformis acuta: Causes

-There is no known cause of this disease; There is some evidence associating it with Parvovirus B19.
+There is no known cause of this disease; however, there is some evidence associating it with parvovirus B19.

 Diagnosis

-It is commonly misdiagnosed as chickenpox or rosacea, or misidentified as a form of Staph infection.
+It is commonly misdiagnosed as chickenpox or rosacea, or misidentified as a form of staphylococcal infection.
 The most accurate way to diagnose it is by biopsy.
 This disease has not been known to be life-threatening.

 Treatment

 It is not contagious and currently there is no cure for the disease, although the lesions can be treated with phototherapy as well as antibiotics, including erythromycin, azithromycin and tetracycline.
 Treatment often involves multiple therapies that address the immune system and bacterial, viral, or dermatological causes.

 Eponym

 Pityriasis lichenoides et varioliformis acuta is also known as Mucha–Habermann disease.
 It is named for Rudolf Habermann (1884–1941), a German dermatologist, and Viktor Mucha, an Austrian dermatologist.